ItsShaded/Simple-Web-Template/README.md

 ## About

-This was made in 3 days to replace my previous personal website.
-I have listen some of my info and about my projects.
+This website was made in 2 days.
+I have listed some of my info and about my projects.

 ## License